An official website of the United States Government -

 SSI disability pathway

+Almost all Medicaid disability pathways use the same definition of disability that SSI uses.
 This definition was designed to grant eligibility for federal income support when an individual’s ability to work is significantly impaired, rather than when broad criteria concerning functional or health status are met.
 As a result, many individuals who have multiple chronic conditions may not be eligible for Medicaid on the basis of a disability.
-In addition, some enrollees could meet the criteria to be considered disabled but because they already have obtained Medicaid through a non-disability pathway (e.g., as a low-income child or parent) they have not sought a disability determination.
+In addition, some enrollees could meet the criteria to be considered disabled, but because they have already obtained Medicaid through a non-disability pathway (e.g., as a low-income child or parent), they have not sought a disability determination.

 Other eligibility pathways